notwa/rc/README.md

 ### [e](/sh/e)

-(zsh) wraps around $EDITOR to run as root if necessary. still needs some work to detect root-owned directories.
+(zsh) wraps around $EDITOR to run as root if necessary. this still needs some work to detect root-owned directories.

 ```
 $ e /etc/sudoers